bharshbarger/AutoExternal/README.md

 # AutoExternal
 Complimentary project to AutOSINT.
-This tool does all the active stuff against a target.
+This tool does all the active stuff against a target that you'd normally use when kicking off an external.

-installation: pip3 install -r requirements.txt